gsnaveen/Data-Conversations/Articles/Continuous Improvement.md with a feedback loop.md

-#Continuous Improvement with a feedback loop
+# Continuous Improvement with a feedback loop

 Kaizen is the the way great leaders think ...

-1. there is an idea
+1. There is an idea
-2. we implement it
+2. Implement it
-3. We find the fiction points
+3. Find the fiction points
-4. we resolve friction points
+4. Resolve friction points
-5. repeat 3 & 4 steps -- continious improvement
+5. Repeat 3 & 4 steps -- continious improvement

+### Though this looks simple it has the potential to mke you a forward thinking leader